GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part01.rst

 An expression of the form ( e ) denotes the same value and type of the expression e.

-An identifier in an expression denotes the entry in the latest mapping introduced in the scope (likewise the identifier in the assignment statement, see above).
+An :token:`~Tiny:identifier` in an expression denotes the entry in the latest mapping introduced in the scope (likewise the identifier in the :token:`~Tiny:assignment` statement, see above).
 If there is not such mapping or maps to the undefined value, then this is an error.

 An expression of the form +e or -e denotes a value of the same